crispinprojects/tikicalendar/README.md

-# tikicalendar
+# Tiki Calendar
-personal desktop calendar for Linux
+Tiki Calendar is a personal desktop calendar for Linux.